tescher/TrailCounter/README.md

 Connect the black PIR wire to the GND pin on the Feather.
 Connect the yellow PIR wire to the 0 RX pin on the Feather.

 Upload this program to the Feather using the Arduino IDE.
 You may need to install some Arduino libraries.
 See this [tutorial](https://learn.adafruit.com/adafruit-feather-32u4-bluefruit-le).
+You will also need to load the Low Power library from [RocketScream] (https://github.com/rocketscream/Low-Power).
+Download a ZIP of the repo, and load it in the Arduino IDE using Sketch > Include Library > Add .ZIP Library...

 Install the [iOS](https://learn.adafruit.com/bluefruit-le-connect-for-ios) or [Android](https://play.google.com/store/apps/details?id=com.adafruit.bluefruit.le.connect&hl=en) Bluefruit App.